UsamaQaisrani/grep-py/README.md

-Implemetation of Grep command in linux.
+Python implemetation of Grep command in linux.
 Basically implementation of a Regex Engine for matching lines in files.

 Done With,
 - Lexer